Your dog's diet is a powerful tool to effectively manage various medical conditions

 My dog has cancer; what now?

 No one wants to be given the news that their dog has cancer.
 However, if you find yourself in this situation, don’t lose hope.
-Every day, there are incredible treatments out there, helping countless dogs around the world beat this devastating disease – and science is making new discoveries all the time.
+Every day, remarkable treatments are helping countless dogs around the world overcome this devastating disease, and scientific advances are continually leading to new discoveries.

-While a qualified oncologist and your primary veterinarian should manage medical treatments, you can contribute to your dog’s health by providing a nutritious diet.
-A healthy diet can boost your dog’s strength and energy, improve their well-being, speed recovery, and help them tolerate treatment and its side effects better.
+While medical treatments should be guided by a qualified oncologist and your primary veterinarian, you can play a vital role in your dog’s health through proper nutrition.
+A well-balanced diet can boost your dog’s strength and energy, enhance their overall well-being, speed up recovery, and help them better tolerate treatment and its side effects.

 Feeding a dog with cancer